francismeynard/DiusCheckoutSystem/README.md

 In order to compile and run the test classes and the application, this java project requires.

 * [Java Runtime Environment 8](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html)
-<br/>This comes with the latest Java8 APIs that used in the project
+<br/>- This comes with the latest Java8 APIs that used in the project

 * JUnit 4
-<br/>The test classes in the project are written in JUnit 4
+<br/>- The test classes in the project are written in JUnit 4

 ### Unit Testing
 --------------------